Bruce Willis Shaves Daughter Tallulah's Head

 As fans will recall, Demi had a buzz cut of her own for her iconic role in the 1997 film, G.I.
 Jane.

-Tallulah also shared a topless photo of herself with her newly-shaved head, taken by sister Rumer Willis.
-The Moore-Willis family is currently social distancing together amid the Coronavirus pandemic.
+Tallulah also shared a topless photo of herself with her newly shaved head, taken by sister Rumer Willis.
+The Moore-Willis family is social distancing together amid the coronavirus pandemic.

 Celebrity At-Home Hair Transformations